erri120/lotus/README.md

 All those animations and features from the frameworks need to be used somewhere.
 A lot of big quest mod are still not converted and it will take some time for LL to make the switch to SSE.
 That being said, the _biggest_ quest mods in this setup are [Thief](#thief) and [From The Deeps](https://www.loverslab.com/files/file/8663-from-the-deeps-for-sse/).
 Ask innkeepers for some rumors to pick up From The Deeps, a lovecraft-like story!
 [Amorous Adventures](https://www.loverslab.com/topic/109518-amorous-adventures-34-sse-for-lovers-lab/) is also included, because it's funny.
 [Bestial Essence](https://www.loverslab.com/files/file/10036-bestial-essence-se/) for all beast lovers.

 The vanilla quests are not being left alone!
-[SexLab Solutions](https://www.loverslab.com/files/file/10742-sexlab-solutions-revisited-se/) will offer additional dialog that may lead to some _interesting_ outcomes.
+[SexLab Solutions](https://www.loverslab.com/files/file/10742-sexlab-solutions-revisited-se/) will offer additional dialog that may lead to some _interesting_ outcomes and [The Book of Sex](https://www.loverslab.com/files/file/10091-the-book-of-sex-se/) changes the vanilla quest "The Book of Love".

 If you want some _wholesomeness_ than take a look at the included [Spouses Enhanced](https://www.loverslab.com/files/file/5266-spouses-enhanced-se/).
 This mod features no _extreme_ content.
 The focus is the relationship between two consenting, married adults.